 The interdisciplinary Doctor of Philosophy degree program with a major administered by the Committee on Speech and Hearing Science.
+Areas of concentration are available in developmental neurolinguistic disorders, neuroauditory processes, and neurogerontologic communication disorders.
 The purpose of the program is to prepare scholars for careers of basic and applied research in academia or in health care delivery environments.
 The unifying theme of the program is the influence of aging and changes in neurologic condition on human communication and its disorders.
-The program emphasizes this theme across all subdisciplines of speech, language, and hearing.
 For more information, see the Graduate Catalog.